-- market customer has the meaning given in the Electricity Act. - market NMI means a NMI for which the customer is a market customer. - marketer means a person who carries on the business of marketing retail contracts and includes a retail entity and non-regulated marketer. - marketing includes, but is not limited to, advertising, sales, promotions, market research, public relations, discussions or negotiations by any means in the nature of a personal contact with a small customer whether solicited or unsolicited for the purposes of entering into a retail contract. - marketing contact means a contact made by a marketer with a small customer for the purposes of marketing a contract. - MDP means either a Metering Provider category D or a metering data agent.
+market customer has the meaning given in the Electricity Act.

+market NMI means a NMI for which the customer is a market customer.

+marketer means a person who carries on the business of marketing retail contracts and includes a retail entity and non-regulated marketer.

+marketing includes, but is not limited to, advertising, sales, promotions, market research, public relations, discussions or negotiations by any means in the nature of a personal contact with a small customer whether solicited or unsolicited for the purposes of entering into a retail contract.